What you need to know about Club and Competition Swimming

 The club also enters galas within the Sussex League which is a competition held each year between local swimming clubs within Sussex.
 This is also classed as an ASA Category 1 ‘Low Level Competition’.
 If your swimmer is proficient enough, they may be invited to compete in these galas, apart from finding your way to the local club to compete, there is no cost involved to participate as any payment is covered from ASA Sussex, but of course the objective is to win and become the Sussex Champions for that particular league!

 Going further a field ....

-ASA Category 2 membership is for all members of any age who compete in any discipline in open competitions (other than those exempted under Law 321.1.2 and those competitions designated as low level (see above).
+This category membership is for all members of any age who compete in any discipline in open competitions (other than those exempted under Law 321.1.2 and those competitions designated as low level (see above).

-These competitions are registered with the ASA and are called ‘licensed meets’, there are four levels, Level 4 being the lowest and Level 1 the highest.
+These competitions are registered with Swim England and are called ‘licensed meets’, there are four levels, Level 4 being the lowest and Level 1 the highest.
 Our club championship are registered at Level 4 and any times achieved will be recorded on the rankings of the British Swimming registers, (ASA Category 1 is sufficient to enter a Level 4 meet).
 The reason for the different levels is to ensure that every swimmer has the opportunity to swim in appropriate, quality competitions to enable them to achieve their full potential.

 Gaining county times .......